 Treat yourself to more time in Budapest with an optional extension that includes extra holiday markets, cuisine, and a Jewish history tour; or seek more seasonal splendor in Prague, the city of grand castles, unbeatable beer, and cobblestoned treasures.
 Traveling solo?
 We’ve added more supplement-free solo cabins to the m/s River Splendor, as well as adjoining cabin options and third-guest accommodations that make cruising Europe with the family the perfect holiday gift.

-Your holiday cruise begins with an overnight flight to Budapest, Hungary.
-You can also begin your journey earlier — and spend more time in Budapest — with an optional pre-trip extension.
+Your holiday cruise begins with an overnight flight to Germany’s Bavarian hub, Munich.
+You can also begin your journey earlier with an optional pre-extension to Prague.

 Vantage Onboard Enrichment:

-Exploring Budapest on a half-day city tour, optional Hungarian Culinary Tour
+Exploring Budapest on a city tour, optional Hungarian Culinary Tour

 Wake up in Budapest, which you’ll see this morning on a city tour.

 Almost the entirety of Budapest’s historic center has been declared a UNESCO World Heritage Site, and you’ll see the best of it as you visit City Park; Heroes' Square with its statues of Magyar chieftains; elegant Andrassy Avenue; the iconic Parliament building; and Castle Hill, where you’ll have free time and entrance to Fisherman's Bastion.